DangSage/dotfiles/README.md

-# "Dalacritty" - My Qtile Rice 󰟪
+# "Dalacritty" - My Qtile Rice

 This is my own Arch Linux rice based on [kj_sh604's awesomeWM rice](https://github.com/kj-sh604/dotfiles).
 I have made some modifications to the original rice to suit my own needs and different use cases for Qtile.
-This repository contains the configuration files for the following programs:
+This repository contains but is not limited to:

 ## Dotfiles
 - `Qtile` (Window Manager)